 One of the best places to look for entry-level jobs in the Alaskan fishing industry is at onshore seafood processing plants.
-There are dozens of them in the 5 fishing regions of Alaska.
+There are dozens of them in the five fishing regions of Alaska.
 Every season, millions of fish are caught in the coastal Alaskan waters.
 They may be salmon, halibut, black cod, or pollock.
 Whatever type of fish it is, someone has to clean, gut, freeze, can, and process that fish.
 Working in an onshore seafood processing plant may not be the most glorious job, but it certainly pays the bill.
 And someone has to do it, why not you?

 There are different types of onshore seafood processing plants in Alaska, but they are often classified as either fresh-frozen plants or canneries (or some do both).
-In general terms, fresh-frozen plants produce frozen fish, fillets and other specialty fish products while canneries “can” the fish.
+In general terms, fresh-frozen plants produce frozen fish, fillets, and other specialty fish products, while canneries “can” the fish.

 A major goal of the onshore fish processing plants is to process as many fish as possible to keep up with the amount of fish being harvested.
-During peak season many processing plants will operate 24 hours per day, seven days per week.
+During peak season, many processing plants will operate 24 hours per day, seven days per week.
 If fish aren’t processed soon after they are delivered from the fishing fleet, the quality of the fish deteriorates.

-Processors are an integral part of the billion dollar fishing industry.
+Processors are an integral part of the billion-dollar fishing industry.
 Without them, the entire industry would collapse.

 Finding a job at an onshore fishing processing plant in Alaska is not too challenging because workers are always in demand and hardly any training is required.
 Most jobs do not require any previous experience and onshore processing companies are primary looking for people who are hard workers.

-In the Members Section of AlaskaJobFinder we provide you some proven tips and strategies for getting onshore processing jobs in Alaska.
-We also provide you strategies on how to “follow the fish” to help you maximize your earnings while working in Alaska.
+In the Members Section of AlaskaJobFinder we provide you with some proven tips and strategies for getting onshore processing jobs in Alaska.
+We also provide you with strategies on how to “follow the fish” to help you maximize your earnings while working in Alaska.

-In the Members Section you will find detailed hiring information for each of the Alaska onshore processing plants.
+In the Members Section, you will find detailed hiring information for each of the Alaska onshore processing plants.
 Our detailed onshore processing plant profiles help you research onshore fishing processors before you apply.
-They all operate differently and it’s important to find one that appeals to you.
+They all operate differently, and it’s important to find one that appeals to you.

-Most onshore processors are located in major seaports like Seward, Petersburg, Ketchikan, Naknek or Kodiak.
+Most onshore processors are located in major seaports like Seward, Petersburg, Ketchikan, Naknek, or Kodiak.
 One advantage of working onshore is that you get to live in town and have a social, happy Alaskan life.
 The people you meet and the lifelong friends you create are one of the best parts of this job.

 Use AlaskaJobFinder to help your find your dream job.
 There are hundreds of open jobs right now.
 Simply click the button below to start your job search.